mipwise/global-exchange/3_discover/2_problem_scoping/README.md

 ## Taking notes

 Make sure to take notes, either during the meeting or right after that, and try to capture as much detail as you can.
-Keep in mind that you will have to rehearse the problem statement to other people in the future, including to the clients themselves in subsequent meetings to show that you understand their problem.
+Keep in mind that you will have to rehearse the problem statement to other people in the future, including the clients themselves in subsequent meetings to show that you understand their problem.

 Remember that even information that might not seem relevant for the present moment, might turn out to be useful in the future or for subsequent projects.